edb616321/edb616321.github.io/README.md

 There are many advantages of Static site generators such as Hugo.
 Development speed and site performance are two major benefits.
 I will be discussing these in more detail as I build the site further.

-This site was built with Hugo and is hosted on github pages.
+This site-theme was built FROM SCRATCH, and is NOT dependent on an existing theme.
+Building a site from the ground up is much more challenging and provides a deeper learning experience. **THIS IS PHASE I.** (The core layout and infrastructure.)
+Phase II will come later with added styling and functionality.

 [Edward Brookman Hugo site](https://edb616321.github.io/)